Good news: There's new Beyonce music! Bad news: It's not an official Beyonce song, but a collaboration with The-Dream and 2 Chainz. More bad news:

 It's also only a 90-second snippet.
 (UPDATE: The-Dream has released the full version of "Turnt" online a week ahead of its official release.)
 If you can handle all that, listen to "Turnt" below:

 Let us ponder Beyonce's choice of title.
 This is the second "Turnt" reference we've got this spring, after Ciara's forthcoming "Super Turnt Up."
 And Ciara, for her part, seems intent on making "turnt" happen.
-As Idolator noted, she used the word twice in the first 90s seconds of her 106th and Park interview:
+As Idolator noted, she used the word twice in the first 90s seconds of her 106th and Park interview with Bow Wow.

-This was enough to get "turnt" its first musical name-drops.
+This was enough to get "turnt" its first hip hop music name-drops.
 First came Lupe Fiasco:

 Then came Chris Brown ft.
 Tyga:

 Fine musicians all, but not exactly people who get taken super-seriously these days.
 But now, with Queen B leading the charge, and the word's popular meaning shifting from "drunk" to "excited," "turnt" finally has all the pieces in place to make a major run for the slang term crown.
 We don't particularly like it, but we're just going to have to accept it.
 If they start mixing it with #YOLO, though, that's where we'll draw the line.

 UPDATE II: And now Miley Cyrus has gotten into the mix with more African American culture appropriation in her lyrics.